- The Federal Employee Health Benefit (FEHB) program provides health insurance to federal employees and their dependents.

 In most cases, you can elect to not use your Medicare coverage and just keep using your FEHB plan.
 Medicare is an optional plan, meaning you don’t have to have either Part A or Part B coverage.

 If you have any other FEHB plan, the choice is up to you.
 You can decide what works best for your budget and needs.
 Keep in mind, however, that Medicare Part A is normally premium free.
 Having Part A as extra coverage in the event of hospitalization is a good idea for most people since they have additional protection without paying higher costs.

 This rule only applies if you’re already retired when you become eligible for Part B. If you’re still working, you can enroll in Part B once you retire.
-You’ll have up to eight months to enroll before you need to pay a late penalty.
-There is no late penalty for Part A.
+You’ll have up to 8 months to enroll before you need to pay a late enrollment penalty.
+There is no late enrollment penalty for Part A.

 - You can keep FEHB coverage for yourself, your spouse, and your children up to age 26 after you retire.
-Medicare will be the primary payer, and your FEHB will be the secondary payer.
+Medicare will be the primary payer, and your FEHB plan will be the secondary payer.

-Depending on the amount of your premium and any health conditions you have, having both plans could save you money in the long run.
+- Depending on the amount of your premium and any health conditions you have, having both plans could save you money in the long run.